 - The role of exercise and physical activity in pain and chronic disease management

-Teach across a number of UG and PG modules including DEBP, NMS 1 and 2, Therapeutic Studies 1 and 2, Research Methods and Planning and Evidence for Health and Social Care
+Teach across a number of UG and PG modules including, NMS 1 and 2, Therapeutic Studies 1 and 2, Management of musculoskeletal Disorders, Management of complex long term conditions and the Pain module

 Teaching and Research Interests include: